-So here’s a glossary of modern dating terms you may have experienced, may have been guilty of yourself, or may not have heard of yet.
-Oh, and a few we invented just to see if you can catch them.
-(The answers are the bottom.)
+From classics like “ghosting” to new additions like “Isolationships,” here’s a glossary of modern dating terms you may have experienced, may have been guilty of yourself, or may not have even heard of yet.
+Oh, and a few we made up, just to see if you can catch them (see answer key at the bottom).

 Video: Top10.com asks - Do you know these dating terms?

 Keeping potential partners on the backburner in case your current relationship doesn’t pan out.
 Often involves sly flirting, though it may incorporate other sly dating behaviors, such as deep liking and breadcrumbing.
 See date piling for the corona-era version of benching.

 Leaving little hints of interest for someone without acting on them.
 Often includes subtle Facebook comments and sporadic but persistent Instagram likes.
 To breadcrumb someone is to create a trail of interest that is at once suggestive and innocent.